siegeon/magic.lambda.crypto/README.md

    algorithm:SHA1
 ```

-The above results in the following.
+The above results in the following fingerprint.

 ```
 82mm.hlao.wt9s.wvb4.8v96.6905